isikduygu/Chaart/README.md

 I coded the design that I saw and liked in Dribble.
 The link of the design (https://dribbble.com/shots/16746927-Chaart-Productivity-Dashboard)

+## Technologies that i use

+- Html5

+- Css / Sass

 ## Open in your computer

 Clone the project